 White, Black and Red Divisions.

-In the Black and Red Divisions, kickoffs shall be from the kicking team's 30 yard line.
-In the White Division, kickoffs are from the kicking team's 35 yard line.
-(These yard lines will apply too after a defensive safety score.
-There are no kickoffs in Tuffs.
-A team leading by more than 16 points is required to kick off from 10 yards deeper than normally required.
-The ball must be kicked 10 yards or is to be kicked over without penalty.
-If a ball is kicked out of bounds, but does travel 10 yards, the receiving team has a choice of: (a) a re-kick starting five yards back of the last kick, or (b) taking the ball at the point where it went out of bounds.
-The kick-off receiving team is the only team that can recover and advance the ball.
+- In the Black and Red divisions, kickoffs shall be from the kicking team's 30-yard line. - In the White division, kickoffs are from the kicking team's 35-yard line.
+(These yard lines will apply too in all divisions after a defensive safety score). - There are no kickoffs in TUFFS. - A team leading by more than 16 points is required to kick off from 10 yards deeper than normally required. - The ball must be kicked 10 yards or is to be kicked over without penalty. - If a ball is kicked out of bounds, but does travel 10 yards, the receiving team has a choice of: (a) a re-kick starting 5 yards back of the last kick, or (b) taking the ball at the point where it went out of bounds. - The kick-off receiving team is the only team that can recover and advance the ball.
 No on-side kicks are allowed.

 In the regular season, each player must be assigned at least one half as kicker, and three halves as kickoff return back.
+15